 What is the recovery like for wisdom tooth removal?

 The dentist will put gauze over the incisions to help stop the bleeding.
 You should eat soft foods or drink liquids only, and he or she will prescribe pain medication if you feel its necessary.
 You can also use ice packs to reduce swelling, which many patients have reported to work great.

 At DeJesus Dental Group, we can consult you on your wisdom teeth extraction.
 If they need not be removed right away, we’ll advise you to monitor them and see us when necessary to assess your dental health.
-Our offices are in Bridgeport and Stratford where we see patients for a variety of dental services.
+Our offices are in Bridgeport and Shelton where we see patients for a variety of dental services.
 We have a full staff of hygienists, a periodontist, orthodontist and general dentists.
 Our administrative staff can help you with anything from insurance to financing your dental work.
 You can call us at (203) 372-1220 or (203) 378-9737.